mrjhonyvidal/mrjhonyvidal.github.io/_projects/2021-10-01-b2b-b2c-pet-care-service-platform.md

 * Smart Service Booking System
 * Machine Learning and IA features running out of box to enhance and improve customer service by businesses.
 * Easier collaboration between ONGs to tackle common problems like adoption, donation, or general announcements.
-* Ask for transport/pet taxi as you`d ask for an UBER :-)
+* Ask for transport/pet taxi

 Liked?
 Registed in our <a href="https://www.aipetto.com" target="_blank">web</a> and we let you know as soon the app is up and running.